Chart Color Schemes

 AreaSearch assessment of residential development activity positions Old Beach - Otago among the top 25% of areas assessed nationwide

 Old Beach - Otago has seen approximately 63 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 317 homes were approved, with an additional 14 approved in FY26 so far.
-On average, about 1.2 new residents have arrived per year for each new home over these five years, suggesting balanced supply and demand and stable market conditions.
+Over the past five financial years, from FY21 to FY25, around 317 homes were approved, with an additional 14 approved so far in FY26.
+On average, about 1.2 new residents arrive per year for each new home built over these five years.

 Frequently Asked Questions - Development